CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/4_TransitionPhase.md

 ***

-###Evaluating the Transition phase
+### Evaluating the Transition phase

 1. Is the user satisfied?
-Check their feeback
+Check their feedback

 2. Are actual resourced expenditures versus planned expenditures still acceptable with respect to our estimates?